........................................................................................ - a weBlog by Snowy and me.

 With my head bound by all those conflicts it was easy for the women in the family, Mother cousin Heather and a few others took over so easily and hatched their plan of having a garden party where Gran and Grandad had to be present as guests of honour, at an event supposedly for me.
 This became the last of the family gatherings that Gran and Grandad attended.
 Gran who enjoyed being in a garden seat in the sun, amid the noise and pointless milling about.
 There was a stillness about her that was affirmative, which I would have appreciated more if only I could have screened out everybody else.
 As it was I found the event somewhere between mildly and extremely excruciating.
 The best part was the relief of it being over.
 Gran and Grandad got out of the village and into the town less and less often after the party.

 Four years after the diagnosis, and fifty years after they bought it, Gran and Grandad sold their home, two workers cottages knocked into one, 'Maydene', and moved to a first floor council flat for the elderly in the village.
-The house had even been named after Gran, her first name being May, and still nothing was said about how it was a sign of an era closing.
+The house had even been named after Gran, her first name being May, and the house name being Maydene.
+Still, nothing was said about how it was a sign of an era closing.
 Perhaps less was said about the sale of the house because of the serious structural repairs that they could not afford to get done, which must have reduced the sale price of the house.

 Alice, my mothers sister, was one of the few in the family who had a car and driver, in the shape of her husband Terry.
 Alice was the one who took it upon herself to both move Gran and Grandad down the street, to their new flat, and to clear the house to make it fit for sale.
 I only heard about the sale of the house and the move after it was all over.
 I'd often found Alice to be secretive and high handed, and been unable to say this out loud.
 I only heard after it was done of how Alice and Terry had cleared the house and furnished the flat with furniture etc from the house kept enough of what Gran and Grandad owned to furnish the new flat that they moved to, and in the interests of 'efficiency' cut Mother out of the process.
 Mother would have found it hard to be as ruthless and efficient as Terry and Alice, but still she would like to have been invited to help.
 On the other hand, Mother was a hoarder and being denied the chance to take items away because they held personal value when her house was already bunged was temptation averted.